metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

-- `node` (Boolean) Attaches node metadata to discovered targets.
-When set to true, Prometheus must have the 'get' permission on the 'Nodes' objects.
-Only valid for Pod, Endpoint and Endpointslice roles.
+- `node` (Boolean) Attaches node metadata to discovered targets.When set to true, Prometheus must have the 'get' permission on the'Nodes' objects.Only valid for Pod, Endpoint and Endpointslice roles.

 <a id="nestedatt--spec--kubernetes_sd_configs--authorization"></a>